Hotckiss/Anti-CP-Plugin/README.md

 # Anti-CP-Plugin
-This plugin provides visual representation of Abstract Syntax Tree (AST)
+This plugin provides visual representation of Abstract Syntax Tree (AST) and reminds user not to use copy-paste very often

 # Usage